 While this approach served to highlight our dedication, protecting natural capital is not a new focus for Nestlé.
 We have been working hard for a decade to address environmental issues in our own supply chains and have achieved a lot.
-However understand that we can further increase our impact through collective action.
+However, we understand that we can further increase our impact through collective action.

-For this reason, in September 2019, we became an active member of One Planet Business for an active internet of other raised togeness to the final sector of driving this approach throughout our meat, poultry and eggs supply chains, as well as with our cocoa and soya suppliers.
+For this reason, in September 2019, we became an active member of One Planet Business for Biodiversity (OP2B), a cross-sector coalition with a focus on food and agriculture.
+OP2B is determined to drive transformational change, catalyzing joint action to protect and restore biodiversity.
+We are driving this approach throughout our meat, poultry and eggs supply chains, as well as with our cocoa and soya suppliers.